saitejhas16/Gesture-controlled-app-launcher/README.md

-# Gesture-Controlled Virtual Assistant 🤖✋
+# Gesture-Controlled App Launcher 🤖✋

 A computer vision-powered virtual assistant that allows users to control popular applications such as **YouTube**, **Spotify**, and **Gmail** using hand gestures.
 Built using Python, OpenCV, and the `cvzone` Hand Tracking Module, this project showcases how intuitive gesture interaction can be integrated into desktop workflows.